lindsay-rait/lindsay-rait.github.io/_portfolio/portfolio-1.md

 <img width="297" alt="Screen Shot 2025-01-19 at 10 00 00 PM" src="https://github.com/user-attachments/assets/ede4f657-a23a-43d0-ad04-71bc5c7ca8d2" />

-<h2 style="font-size:24px;">Key Takeaways & Future Directions</h2>
+<h2 style="font-size:24px;">Key Takeaways & Implications</h2>

-In two experiments, we found that familiarity with a context can rescue the costs to memory that are associated with rapidly switching to new tasks environments.
+In two experiments, we found that familiarity with a context can rescue the costs to memory that are associated with rapidly switching to new tasks and environments.
 Task Switching is unavoidable.
-This research can help to better understand media multitasking, the concurrent use of two streams of media or media with a non-media activity.
-This research also has implications for education.
+Thus, an understanding of how to limit detriments to memory because of switching between tasks may have several broad implications.
+In particular, this research will help to understand the increasingly common case of media multitasking, the concurrent use of two streams of media or the use of media while engaging in a non-media activity.
+Media multitasking is especially prevalent in education, where students often send text messages while studying or use their laptop during a lecture.
+Implementing more effective task-switching strategies in the classroom can promote better learning and memory of the material.